 Private schools are often seen as place for children who are not fitting into their local state school.
 Seven Oaks is not designed for children with behavioural difficulties.
 However, many families start talking to us because their children are exhibiting behaviours that reflect the anxiety they are experiencing as a result of oversized classrooms, an impersonal approach, rigid rules and bullying.
 These children are welcomed into the Seven Oaks community and almost always thrive.
 Read more about this here.

-The range of subjects we offer is in line with most state schools, but the way children learn those subjects differs at Seven Oaks.
+The range of standard subjects we offer is in line with most primary schools, but the way children learn those subjects differs at Seven Oaks.
 As much as possible, we teach every subject via practical experience and highly engaging activities so that the learning is enjoyable, practical, deep and permanent.

 Read more here